Is This MOSFET Logic Level, Or What?!?

 Also notice, though, that with 4.5V on the Gate, this transistor won't allow currents higher than 6A to flow through the channel -- so for currents higher than 6A, this is NOT a Logic Level MOSFET.
 So, perhaps, the concept of Logic Level requires a caveat -- Logic Level below a certain channel current.

-The Green circle indicates a point on the curve where the transistor can run at a mere 1.6 Watts.
+The Green Circle indicates a point on the curve where the transistor can run at a mere 1.6 Watts.
 So, if you only run this transistor at 4A, you might not even need a heat sink — especially if the transistor is in a well ventilated space.
-This transistor is designed to run at much higher currents than 4A, or even 6A, and one might be inclined to argue that the Logic Level designation only applies if the transistor can function closer to it's designed limits with a Logic Level stimulus, but even a so-called Logic Level transistor, isn't Logic Level above a certain level of current — a level only reachable with a higher than Logic Level voltage on the gate.
+This transistor is designed to run at much higher currents than 4A, or even 6A, and one might be inclined to argue that the Logic Level designation only applies if the transistor can function closer to it's designed limits, with a Logic Level voltage on it's Gate.
+But even a so-called Logic Level transistor, really isn't Logic Level above a certain intensity of current — an instensity only reachable with a higher than Logic Level voltage on the gate.
 So, where is this line to be drawn?

 Now, I'm not one of those Bad A$$ engineers that design Switch Mode anything!
 Which is why the following insights, recently offered to me by one of those Bad A$$ engineers, was news to me.

 - The output from typical logic devices, such as TTL, CMOS, MCU, etc, can't deliver enough current to properly PWM drive a MOSFET—at least not at the high speeds typically associated with efficient Switch Mode designs — speeds in the hundreds of thousands of kilohertz, and even megahertz ranges!!